 Slim in sleep is a nutritional concept in which the excess pounds should disappear almost overnight.
 The program was developed by the German physician Dr. Detlef Pape.
 The idea behind this is that a high insulin level causes fat storage, so you shouldn’t eat foods that will spike your blood sugar level.

 The rules are there to promote elevated insulin levels.
-Let’s have a closer look on the details now:
+Let’s have a closer look at the details now:

 With Slim in the Field, you can eat until you’re full for breakfast, lunch, and dinner.
 Between each of these three meals, take a five-hour meal break.
 So no snacking!